FedPower: Privacy-Preserving Distributed Eigenspace Estimation: Introduction

-With the algorithms at hand, we also study how the \textsf{FedPower} performs theoretically.
-First, we rigorously prove that the algorithms corresponding to the full and partial participation schemes are differentially private.
-Second, we analyze the convergence bound of \textsf{FedPower} in terms of the subspace distance between the estimated and the true singular vectors.
-For the full participation scheme, it turns out that the convergence error consists of two parts, one is induced by the Gaussian noise that is added to preserve privacy, and the other is induced by the parallelization and synchronization.
-For the partial participation scheme, we consider two random sampling and aggregating schemes.
-The resulting convergence error bound consists of three parts.
-Besides the two parts appearing in the error of the full participation scheme, there exists an additional part that comes from the sampling of local devices, which could be regarded as the sampling bias term.
-The more devices that are sampled, the smaller the bias term would be.
-As expected, the error bounds can be sufficiently small if the sample size is large enough and the quality of local data is good enough.
+In addition to the algorithms, we study how the \textsf{FedPower} performs theoretically.
+Firstly, we provide rigorous analysis demonstrating the DP guarantees of the algorithms corresponding to both the full and partial participation schemes.
+These guarantees are established using the notion of \emph{R\'{e}nyi differential privacy} \citep{mironov2017renyi}.
+Secondly, we analyze the convergence bound of \textsf{FedPower} in terms of the subspace distance between the estimated and the true eigenspace using advanced random matrix theory and delicate error decomposition techniques.
+For the full participation scheme, the convergence error comprises two components.
+One component arises from the Gaussian noise, while the other comes from the parallelization and synchronization.
+For the partial participation scheme, the resulting convergence error bound consists of three components.
+Besides the two components appearing in the error of the full participation scheme, there exists an additional component that comes from the sampling of local machines, which could be regarded as the sampling bias term.
+The more local machines that are sampled, the smaller the bias term would be.
+As expected, the final error bounds can be made sufficiently small by ensuring a sufficiently large-sample and high-quality local data.

 The remainder of the paper is organized as follows.
-Section \ref{sec:preliminary} introduces the basic definitions and some typical algorithms for SVD, distributed power method, and DP.
+Section \ref{sec:preliminary} introduces the power method for the centralized and distributed eigenspace estimation, and two notions of DP.
 Section \ref{sec:method} includes the proposed algorithms \textsf{FedPower} and the corresponding convergence analysis under two schemes, namely, the full participation and the partial participation.
-Section \ref{sec:related} reviews and discusses the related works, and also summaries the main contributions of the current work.
+Section \ref{sec:related} reviews and discusses the related works, and also summarizes the main contributions of this work.
 Section \ref{sec:experiment} presents the experimental results.
 Section \ref{sec:conclusion} concludes the paper.
 Technical proofs and supplementary materials are all included in the Appendix.